mouda4d/End-to-end-Azure-Data-Engineering-Project/README.md

 ## Overview

 This repository showcases a comprehensive end-to-end data engineering solution built on Azure.
 The project integrates and utilizes various Azure services to orchestrate, transform, and visualize data.
-The pipeline includes Azure Data Factory (ADF) for orchestration, Azure Databricks for data transformation using Python notebooks, Azure Synapse Analytics for data warehousing, and Power BI for visualization.
+The pipeline includes Azure Data Factory (ADF) for orchestration, Azure Databricks for data transformation using PySpark notebooks, Azure Synapse Analytics for data warehousing, and Power BI for visualization.

 ## Project Structure